Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 The urgency: Denote the priority level of specific tasks, so team members know what to work on first.

 Capture action items in real time: Don't wait until the meeting is over.
-Assign a note-taker or use your project management tool to log action items as they come up.
-Recording tasks immediately, with clear ownership and deadlines, reduces misunderstandings and keeps everyone aligned.
+Assign a note-taker, or use your project management tool to log action items as they arise.
+Recording tasks immediately, with ownership and deadlines, reduces misunderstandings and keeps everyone aligned.

 Use a consistent format: Apply the same action item template to every meeting so your team knows exactly where to find their tasks.
-Include the meeting date, the action item description, the owner, the due date, and the current status.
+Include the meeting date, action item description, owner, due date, and current status.

 Link action items to larger projects: When possible, connect meeting follow-ups to broader initiatives in your project management tool.
 This helps your team see how individual tasks contribute to bigger goals and keeps related work organized in one place.